Synod School 2024 Registration

 Price $0.00

 • 2:15-3:30 PM1-47 Chocolate – Why We Want It!
 NO. Why We Need It!
-[Sold Out]

 A light-hearted look at all things chocolate; From the production process to how it's used in literature, from TV shows to cooking, from it's health aspects to romance and how to sweeten your life.
 Tasting will be required.
 2 chocolate recipes will be requested before class starts to be put into our class chocolate cookbook.
 Class is limited to 25 participants.
 Class fee is 5.